parryc/thevoid/templates/leflan/language_azeri.md

 Expressing the ability to do something can be done in two diffrent ways.

 The first is done with a special form of the verb.
-It is formed by removing the infinitive ending and `-(y)A`.
+It is formed by removing the infinitive ending and appending `-(y)A`.
 This special form is paired with `bilmək:to know`.
 For example, <ex>_Mən görə bilirəm_ ⧸ I am able to see</ex>.

 The second is with _olar_ for positive statements and _olmas_ for negative statements.
 The verb is left in the infinitive.